peterbell10/pytorch-build-scripts/README.md

 # Compiling PyTorch

 If you don't have gcc, g++, install them from apt-get.
-If you want to go the extra mile, you can install gcc-9, g++-9, as these are the ones that are the versions used in CI (as of this writing).
+If you want to go the extra mile, you can install gcc-9, g++-9, as this is the minimum required version.
 For example, I did
 ```bash
 sudo add-apt-repository ppa:ubuntu-toolchain-r/test
 sudo apt update